Kentucky vs. Miami (FL) College Basketball Predictions & Picks - November 28

 Kentucky Performance Insights

-- The Wildcats' +133 scoring differential (outscoring opponents by 22.1 points per game) is a result of scoring 94.3 points per game (fourth in college basketball) while giving up 72.2 per outing (204th in college basketball).
+- The Wildcats average 94.3 points per game (third in college basketball) while giving up 72.2 per contest (204th in college basketball).
+They have a +133 scoring differential overall and outscore opponents by 22.1 points per game.

-- Kentucky prevails in the rebound battle by an average of 2.5 boards.
-It is collecting 35.7 rebounds per game (89th in college basketball) compared to its opponents' 33.2 per outing.
+- Kentucky records 35.7 rebounds per game (87th in college basketball) while allowing 33.2 per outing to its opponents.
+It outrebounds opponents by 2.5 boards per game.

-- Kentucky makes 12.3 three-pointers per game (second-most in college basketball) while shooting 42.5% from deep (fourth-best in college basketball).
-It is making three more threes per outing than its opponents, who drain 9.3 per game while shooting 32.9%.
+- Kentucky connects on 12.3 three-pointers per game (second-most in college basketball) at a 42.5% rate (fourth-best in college basketball), compared to the 9.3 per game its opponents make at a 32.9% rate.

-- The Wildcats rank fifth in college basketball by averaging 112.5 points per 100 possessions on offense, and defensively are 124th in college basketball, allowing 86.1 points per 100 possessions.
+- The Wildcats rank fifth in college basketball with 112.5 points scored per 100 possessions, and 125th in college basketball defensively with 86.1 points conceded per 100 possessions.

-- Kentucky has won the turnover battle on average this season, committing 8.2 per game (eighth in college basketball action) while forcing 14.7 (62nd in college basketball).
+- Kentucky has won the turnover battle by 6.5 turnovers per game, committing 8.2 (seventh in college basketball action) while forcing 14.7 (61st in college basketball).

 Miami (FL) Performance Insights